PTT Oil And Retail Business Charts Path To Global Leadership With Sustainability At The Core

 Expanding Horizons: International Growth Strategy

-OR's operations now span 11 countriesCambodia, Laos, Philippines, Vietnam, Singapore, Myanmar, Malaysia, Japan, Oman, Saudi Arabia, and the Kingdom of Bahrainunderscoring its ambition to become a global leader in the oil and retail sectors.
-With 411 PTT Stations and 382 Caf Amazon outlets across Southeast Asia, OR is building a strong regional presence.
+OR's operations now span 11 countries-Cambodia, Laos, Philippines, Vietnam, Singapore, Myanmar, Malaysia, Japan, Oman, Saudi Arabia, and the Kingdom of Bahrain-underscoring its ambition to become a global leader in the oil and retail sectors.
+With 411 PTT Stations and 382 Café Amazon outlets across Southeast Asia, OR is building a strong regional presence.

 To meet rising clean energy demand, OR is rapidly expanding EV Station PluZ, its electric vehicle charging network, supporting the region's transition to sustainable mobility.
 Concurrently, PTT Lubricants is prioritizing growth in Indonesia and Taiwan, building on its established presence in over 40 countries across Asia, Africa, and Europe.

-Cambodia has emerged as a key market with 183 PTT Stations and 248 Caf Amazon outlets, while the Philippines and Laos host 170 and 58 PTT Stations, respectively.
-Caf Amazon, known for consistent, high-quality coffee, continues to thrive internationally, cementing OR's presence in high-potential markets.
+Cambodia has emerged as a key market with 183 PTT Stations and 248 Café Amazon outlets, while the Philippines and Laos host 170 and 58 PTT Stations, respectively.
+Café Amazon, known for consistent, high-quality coffee, continues to thrive internationally, cementing OR's presence in high-potential markets.

 Strategic Roadmap: Resilience and Transformation for 2025